 - Spiral WarmUps do provide a daily review of core skills needed to attain long-term retention of core reading and writing skills.

-What will you do with the new Literacy Learning Sequences?
+How will you use the new Literacy Sequences?